YashJipkate/personal-site/content/blogs/gsocfinal.md

 ## Port wiki to ReadTheDocs or another documentation platform - what does that mean?

 The above is the title of my project.
 But more importantly, what does that say or what is the purpose of this project?
 As you might have guessed, this project aims to do some changes to the _existing_ documentation.
 The main idea is to make the documentation more user friendly and more accessible.
 The current documentation for SkyhookDM was scattered across various places, and it was a huge pain to navigate through them.
-The documentation was also not very user friendly, and the code was not very well documented. _Par exemple_, the instructions to setup a local instance was in the project's README, the cloud setup instructions were spread across multiple repos depending on how to deploy it, and the concepts and architecture were in a totally different site, among many others.
+The documentation was also not very user friendly, and the code was not very well documented.
+For example, the instructions to setup a local instance was in the project's README, the cloud setup instructions were spread across multiple repos depending on how to deploy it, and the concepts and architecture were in a totally different site, among many others.
 This makes it difficult to find the information you need, as well as maintaining them.

 Now the task - **Consolidate** the various documentation pieces into a single place, or atleast connect them centrally, **Improve and Expand** the exisiting documentation/docstrings, adding any missing information or improving the existing ones, and **Deploying** the documentation to a dedicated website using a static site generator, and also integrating the relevant parts of API docstrings into the upstream [Arrow](https://github.com/apache/arrow) project.